python/docs-community/docs/workgroup/charter.rst

 Purpose & Common Goals
 ----------------------

-This workgroup will support efforts to improve and maintain CPython's documentation through curation, internationalization, and special projects.
-Its focus will also include tutorials, how-to documents, the devguide and other documentation in support of the PSF's mission to expand the global Python userbase.
+This workgroup supports efforts to improve and maintain CPython's documentation through curation, internationalization, and special projects.
+Its focus also includes tutorials, how-to documents, the devguide and other documentation in support of the PSF's mission to expand the global Python userbase.
-Quality and effectiveness will be key goals as we build a diverse team of community members, documentarians, and core developers.
+Quality and effectiveness are our key goals as we build a diverse team of community members, documentarians, and core developers.

 Things the workgroup could do: